Bumthang or Jakar valley (alt. 2,600m – 4,000m / 8,528 ft – 13,120 ft)

 Tharpaling monastery is an important landmark of Bhutan, a monastic school where an ancient specific monastic tradition is taught, and holds an annual prayer, a monlam, in the first lunar month.

-Buli Lhakhang: Located on a hilltop towards left side while driving from Yutonlga pass to Chumey valley, Buli Lhakhang was founded in 15th century by Choeying, the ‘heart son’ of great religious figure Dorji Linga and later extended in 20th century.
+Located on a hilltop towards left side while driving from Yutonlga pass to Chumey valley, Buli Lhakhang was founded in 15th century by Choeying, the ‘heart son’ of great religious figure Dorji Linga and later extended in 20th century.
 The complex consists of three temples; The Jokhang downstairs has beautiful pillars, paintings and statues dating back to its construction while the two temples upstairs were restored in early 20th century and have respectively, the Buddha of Three Times and Three longevity deities as their main statues.
 Buli Lhakhang plays an important role for this region of Chumey valley and holds an important festival, the Buli Mani, every two years on the 16th day of the first month of Bhutanese calendar.

-Ura Valley: Jakar to Ura is 48 km, about one and a half hour drive.
-To reach here, the road climbs toJakar valley Bhutan amazingly open countryside, only occasionally running into forest.
+Wide valley of Ura that sits at an elevation of 3,100 metres is located in south-eastern part of Bumthang district about 48km, 1.1/2-hour drive from heart of the town.
+To reach here, the road climbs to amazingly open countryside, only occasionally running into forest.
 Large sheep pastures line the road up to 20 km behind the southern tip of the Tang valley.
 The route crosses Ura la pass (3,600m) with a magnificent view of Mount.
 Gangkhar Puensum.
-Villages in Ura have clustered houses, which is quite unusual in Bhutan.
+Villages in Ura have about 50 or so clustered houses, with cobbled walkways that gives it a charming medieval look.
 Above Ura village (3,100m) is a new temple dedicated to Guru Rinpoche.
-Inaugurated in 1986, it contains a huge statue of the master and remarkable paintings of the cycle of his teachings.
-Since last 25 years Ura has been transformed from a marginal community to prosperous valley.
+Inaugurated in 1986, the temple contains a huge statue of the master and remarkable paintings of the cycle of his teachings.
+The people of this region have been primarily yak and sheep herders and engaged in agricultural activities with potato being the main cash crop along with seasonal wild mushroom collection especially the high price fetching species like Tricholoma matsutake and Lyophyllum sp.
+Now a days, Ura has been transformed from a marginal community to a prosperous valley.

-Membartsho (The Burning Lake) in Tang valley is a wide spot on the Tang Chhu (chhu - water / river) and is considered to be one of the greatest pilgrimage sites of Bhutan.
-Pema Linga found several of Guru Rinpoche's hidden treasures here.
-The importance of this site is indicated by the extensive array of prayer flags and the small clay offerings called 'Tse Tsa' in rock niches.
+Located about 12.5 km drive from heart of Bumthang town, Membartsho in Tang valley is a wide spot on the Tang Chhu (chhu - water / river) and considered to be one of the greatest pilgrimage sites of Bhutan.
+Pema Linga, the famous Buddhist saint found several of Guru Rinpoche's hidden treasures here.
+The importance of this site is indicated by the extensive array of prayer flags and the small clay offerings called Tse Tsa in rock niches.

 Tang Rimochen Lhakhang in the valley is a sacred place of Guru Rimpoche.
 A rock in front of temple bears a body print of the Guru and two khandroms (female celestial being).
 The site is named after the tiger stripe markings on the cliff.
 Footprints of the Guru and his consorts Mandarava and Yeshe Chhogyal are found below the lhakhang.
 Two large boulders nearby are said to be male and female jachungs (garudas).